thesullivantage/Happnen/README.md

 #### - Neverending Callbacks (Fix in Progress)
 #### - Asynchronicity issue with storing basic session storage ()

-_Some of the above reflected in the issues section of this repository as well as _
+_Some of the above reflected in the issues section of this repository _

 ## Notable Technologies Utilized:
 ---